 On November 18, 2005 they were married in a Las Vegas wedding chapel.
-This joyful union produced two wonderful children: Thomas, born on March 25, 2008 and Madeline born on August 10, 2009.
+This joyful union produced two wonderful children: Thomas, born in 2008 and Madeline born in 2009.

 Heidi had moved to Santa Clarita in 1999 and by 2012 her and Glen purchased a new home in Canyon country where they currently live.

 These days, Glen continues with the Sheriff’s Department and Heidi is a proud house Mom raising her children, handling her daughter’s Girl Scout Troop and serving on the Fair Oaks Ranch Elementary School PTA.

 In January 2017, our City of Santa Clarita appointed Heidi for a two-year term with Trustee Greater Los Angeles County Vector Control District.

 She recently received her appointment for another four years; she’s currently serving as the Secretary/Treasurer.